Jeimer Candelario Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in the league.
+- The Rockies pitching staff ranks 24th in the league with a collective 7.7 strikeouts per nine innings.

-- The Rockies' 5.29 team ERA ranks 24th across all league pitching staffs.
+- The Rockies have a 5.49 team ERA that ranks 26th across all league pitching staffs.

-- Rockies pitchers combine to rank 22nd in baseball in home runs surrendered (11 total, 1.4 per game).
+- Rockies pitchers combine to surrender 12 total home runs at a rate of 1.3 per game (to rank 19th in baseball).

-- Gomber (0-1) gets the starting nod for the Rockies, his second of the season.
+- The Rockies are sending Feltner (0-1) to the mound to make his second start of the season.

-- The left-hander last pitched on Sunday against the San Diego Padres, when he threw six innings, allowing three earned runs while giving up four hits.
+- His last appearance came on Tuesday against the Los Angeles Dodgers, when the right-hander tossed 4 2/3 innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.